 Choose steak carefully

-Choose lean cuts such as fillet mignon, flank steak or sirloin.
+Choose lean cuts such as fillet, flank steak or sirloin.
 Experiment with splitting the steak into two smaller portions you'll often feel sated after eating one half.

 Take some home

 You don't have to eat everything on your plate!
 If the serving size is too large, take the remainder home and save it for later.